JsBergbau/MiTemperature2/README.md

 The `--count` option is intended to save even more power.
 So far it is not proven, that only connecting at some interval will actually save power.
 See this discussion https://github.com/JsBergbau/MiTemperature2/issues/3#issuecomment-572982314

 With the `--interface` option you specify the number of the bluetooth adapter to use.
 So `--interface 1` for using hci1

+With `--influxdb 1` you can use a influxdb optimized output.
+In this mode a timestamp with the current data is sent every 10 seconds to influxdb.
+Or technically speaking, each received measurement is snapped to a grid of 10 seconds.
+Don't use this feature together with `--skipidentical` otherwise it won't help.
+To use RLE compression for timestamps influxdb requires all 1000 timestamps which are mostly in a block to have the same interval.
+Only one missing timestamp leads to s8b compression for timestamps.
+Since influxdb handles identical values very efficiently you save much more space by writing every 10 seconds instead of skipping identical values.
+Without RLE 1000 timestamps needed about 1129 Bytes of data in my measurement.
+With RLE its only 12 Byte.

 ## Tips